 As of updating this post, Haru is 7 months old.
 She’s able to keep up with Booker on a daily basis.
 We even sometimes find her bullying Booker!
 It’s nothing neither of them can handle.
 Haru is still a crate sleeper and knows that when it’s bed time, she’s got to settle down.

 Haru is the sweetest pup we’ve had to date.
-She’ll sit in your lap, follow you around and play gently with others.
+She’ll sit in your lap, follow you around and plays well with others.
 She does have her wild Shiba side but she’s more cuddly and adorable than Booker was at her age.
 She loves to snuggle and sleeps in a few choice places if it’s during the day.
 We call her our pillow pet.

 Haru and other dogs